bukka/dtoa/README.md

-# Simple test for David M. Gay dtoa
+# Simple test for dtoa.c from David M. Gay

 This is a simple test script in C for dtoa.
 It can be compiled using `make` command.